ddev/ddev/docs/content/users/install/ddev-installation.md

     The provided `PowerShell.exe` (original PowerShell 5) script can do most of the work for you, or you can handle these things manually.
     In all cases:

     1. Install WSL2 with an Ubuntu distro.
-On a system without WSL2, run:
-        ```powershell
-        wsl --install
-        ```
+        * Visit the Microsoft Store and install "Windows Subsystem for Linux", then click "Open".
+It will likely prompt you for a username and password for the Ubuntu WSL2 instance it creates.

-        Verify that you have an Ubuntu distro set to default by running `wsl -l -v`.
+        * Verify that you have now have an Ubuntu distro set as default by running `wsl.exe -l -v`

-        If you already have WSL2 but don't have an Ubuntu distro, install one by running `wsl --install Ubuntu`.
+        If you already have WSL2 but don't have an Ubuntu distro, install one by running `wsl.exe --install Ubuntu`.

         If that doesn't work for you, see the [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and linked [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

-        If you prefer to use another Ubuntu distro, install it and set it as default.
-For example, `wsl --set-default Ubuntu-22.04`.

     2. In an administrative PowerShell (5) run [this PowerShell script](https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1) by executing: